20 Hours / 20 CEs

 On Demand | Self-Paced Professional Training

 This program reviews the tests and techniques currently available for assessing malingering of cognitive impairment and psychiatric disturbance.
-The tests reviewed in this program are the measures such as the Test of Memory Malingering (TOMM), Validity Indicator Profile (VIP), MMPI (all versions), Structured Interview of Reported Symptoms (SIRS), and the Miller Forensic Assessment of Symptoms Test (M-FAST).
-This program discusses the use and interpretation of the individual test and addresses the integration of multiple instruments into an assessment battery and decision-making in equivocal cases or when test data appear contradictory.
-Finally, the use and misuse of malingering tests with linguistic and culturally diverse evaluatees are described.
+The tests reviewed in this program include the Test of Memory Malingering (TOMM), Validity Indicator Profile (VIP), MMPI (all versions), Structured Interview of Reported Symptoms (SIRS), and the Miller Forensic Assessment of Symptoms Test (M-FAST).
+This program discusses the use and interpretation of the individual test.
+It addresses the integration of multiple instruments into an assessment battery and decision-making in equivocal cases or when test data appear contradictory.
+Finally, the use and misuse of malingering tests with linguistically and culturally diverse evaluatees are described.

 Learning Objectives